fossabot/DMUnLoader/User Story.md

 ## Acceptance Criteria

 ### 1. `Idle` State
-1. When the app is not performing any operation, the `Idle` state should be activated.
+1. When the app is initiated, the `Idle` state should be activated.
 2. In the `Idle` state, no screen should be displayed — the library should render a null view, ensuring that no visible content is shown to the user.

 ### 2. `Loading` State: